 Registration includes 6 Continuing Education Credits for the following:

-Social Work CPE (Reciprocal for Nursing)
+Social Work CE (Reciprocal for Nursing)

 Marriage and Family Therapy CPE